 Often an intervention is necessary.
 Methamphetamine users cannot rely on programs that don’t hold them accountable.
 They will not get better without external help.
 An expert drug rehab center will help your loved one through the process.

 Don’t buy into a drug addicts lies.
 Schedule an intervention and guide them into the treatment they need.
 People on meth will not seek out help on their own.
-But, they need an in-patient program.
+But, they need a treatment program.
 Drug rehab centers help end addiction.
 Get your loved one into rehab.